Morisset/enplot/README.md

       --log-y               plot using log of the values in y-axis -H HEADER, --header HEADER
                             Number of header lines to ignore
+      -D DELIMITER, --delimiter DELIMITER
+                             delimiter between columns in the file
       -m, --matrix-form     data in matrix form
       -T, --matrix-transpose
                             transpose data in matrix form